 Could a new code bring clarity to construction product marketing through accurate, up-to-date and accessible information?
 Will it make buildings safer, and will manufacturers sign up to it?

-The Grenfell Tower Inquiry brought to light deeply-disturbing allegations of malpractice by certain construction product manufacturers and some of their employee, and flaws in product testing.
+The Grenfell Tower Inquiry brought to light deeply-disturbing allegations of malpractice by certain construction product manufacturers and some of their employees, and flaws in product testing.

 With unsafe materials still lying dormant in many residential blocks, and distraught leaseholders facing crippling remediation bills, unable to sell properties until works are carried out, pressure on suppliers, and the industry in general, to prevent the same mistakes from reoccurring has never been greater.